Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Oleaceae >>> Menodora scabra

 FRUIT: Each fruit consists of a fused pair of spherical capsules.
 Upon ripening the capsule tops pop off leaving the pair of lower half-spheres attached to the plant.

-SHRUB: A low shrub, less than a meter tall; most stems and branches green-photosynthetic; barely woody at base.
+SHRUB: A low, many-stemmed shrub, usually less than a meter tall; most stems and branches green-photosynthetic; barely woody at base.

-FLOWERS: Five, yellow, sometimes orange-tinged petals; seven or more finger-like sepals; and two stamens attached to the corrolla tube.
-The 1cm wide blooms appear mostly in mid to late spring.
+FLOWERS: Five, bright yellow, sometimes orange-tinged petals; seven or more finger-like sepals; and two stamens attached to the corolla tube.
+The 1 cm wide blooms appear mostly in mid to late spring and are fragrant.
+Blooming again once the summer rains begin in earnest.

 UNARMED.
 No thorns.

-RANGE: A common plant above 400 m elevation but not conspicuous.
-It is a favorite forage for cattle and so tends to be quite scarce on overgrazed rangeland.
+RANGE: A common plant above 400 m elevation and occurring in, higher, pinyon-juniper zones.
+It is a favorite forage for cattle and so tends to be quite scarce on overgrazed rangelands.

-LEAVES: Leaves are alternate, elyptic with the apex acute.
+LEAVES: Narrowly elliptical leaves are usually alternate with the apex acute.
 Short, stiff pubescence on leaves and young stems.

 Oleaceae -- Olive Family